simoninireland/simplicial/doc/glossary.rst

       (triangle) have faces that are 1-simplices (edges).

    flag complex
-      A flag complex is a complex with all "implied" simplics present.
+      A flag complex is a complex with all "implied" simplices present.
 That is to say, if all the (k + 1) faces of a k-simplex are present in the complex, then so is the  k-simplex itself.
       Another way to think of this is that all possible